DaveDiehl/davediehl.github.io/_posts/2016-03-17-takeawaysfromphoenixproject.markdown

     and your people are 100% utilized, there's a good chance that your team is bottleneck for other teams.

-    Keeping your people busy may make it appear you are making progress, but is often actually moving you further away from the overall goal of maximing flow through the system.
+    Keeping your people busy may make it appear you are making progress, but is often actually moving you further away from the overall goal of maximizing flow through the system.